google/blockly-samples/plugins/workspace-backpack/README.md

 The `useFilledBackpackImage` property, if set to `true`, will change the backpack image when the backpack has something in it.

+The `skipSerializerRegistration` property, if set to `true`, will not register the backpack serializer with the workspace serializer.
+Set this to `true` if you don't want the backpack to be serialized alongside the workspace.

 The `disablePreconditionChecks` property will prevent the "Copy to Backpack" context menu option from disabling the context menu option if the block is